benjaminjohansen/02456_VGGish_Deep_Ensemble/README.md

 Due to limit on the size of files that can be uploaded to github links to the data and pretrained weights found on dropbox is given.
 Due to lack of space on dropbox only a subset of the data is given.

+If you want to run the full dataset the data can be downloaded from [TUT Acoustic Scene data set](http://www.cs.tut.fi/sgn/arg/dcase2017/challenge/task-acoustic-scene-classification#audio-dataset).
+It should then be converted to 16bit with the file 24to16bit.py.
+Spectrograms and onehot encoded labels can then be created by using the script logmel_converter.py

 ### Download data samples and pretrained weights:
 Pretrained model weights for the original VGGish model (baseline) can be found here: